T

 tɬɑlpiːlli

-something tied or knotted, such as something made of cloth, a hip cloth or a loincloth (see Molina); by extension, this can refer to the symbolic tying or bundling of the 52-year cycle (see attestations)
+something tied or knotted, such as something made of cloth, a hip cloth or a loincloth (see Molina); by extension, this can refer to someone who is taken prisoner by another or to the symbolic tying or bundling of the 52-year cycle (see attestations)